 - Support legislation and worker efforts to ensure full-time employment with benefits

-Objective: Ensure that women have the opportunities they need for economic success, including access to quality, affordable education and training and to capital for entrepreneurial ventures
+- Economic Empowerment: Ensure that women have the opportunities they need for economic success, including access to quality, affordable education and training and to capital for entrepreneurial ventures.

 - Ensure STEM programs for girls in all neighborhood and specialized schools